29 April to 6 May 2018

 - Half board including coffee, tea, milk and juice at meals.

-In the case of half-board, you will also be able to discover local specialties on board, in addition to the catering on board.
+In the case of half-board, you will also be able to discover local specialties on land, in addition to the catering on board.

 - Arrival and departure to / from the ship